SparklingByte/gartenzeit/README.md

 ### NextJS framework

-- I wanted to use React, and it is recommended to use a framework to use react
+- I decided to use React but it is recommended to use a framework like NextJS
-- Can have backend and front end in the same codespace
+- I Can have backend and front end in the same codespace
-- Easy to get started, many built in functionality
+- It's easy to get started, has many built in functionality

 ### NextAuth

 - Easy authentication of users -> login and registering of new users
-- Unfortunately, poor documentation in my opinion, would like to have a better option
+- Unfortunately, poor documentation in my opinion, I would prefer a more clear tool next time

 ### Prisma ORM